Running the ETL Pipeline#

-Both scripts enable you to choose which years you want to include:
+Both scripts enable you to choose which years and tables you want to include:

 A list of years to be included in the FERC Form 1 Raw DB or the PUDL DB.
 You should only use a continuous range of years.
 Check the Data Sources pages for the earliest available years.

-pudl_etl script CEMS data allows you to select years and states.
+pudl_etl script CEMS data does not allow you to select which tables to include

 A list of the years you’d like to process CEMS data for.
 You should only use a continuous range of years.
 Check the EPA Hourly Continuous Emission Monitoring System (CEMS) page for the earliest available years.